su2code/su2code.github.io/_tutorials/design_features/Inviscid_3D_Constrained_ONERAM6.md

 UPDATE_ALPHA= 10

 ```
-In this particular problem we are setting a value for the lift equal to
+In this particular problem we are setting a value for the lift coefficient equal to 0.286.

 ### Setting up a Free-Form Deformation Box

 The mesh file that is provided for this test case already contains the FFD information.
 However, if you are interested in repeating this process for your own design cases, it is necessary to calculate the position of the control points and the parametric coordinates.
 The description below describes how to set up FFD boxes for deformation.

 The design variables are defined using the FFD methodology.
-We will customize a set a options that specifically target FFD box creation:
+We will customize a set an options that specifically target FFD box creation:

 ```
 % -------------------- FREE-FORM DEFORMATION PARAMETERS -----------------------%